-Note: Each criterion is to be rated using a numeric rating system of whole numbers (1 to 10) in accordance with Clause 8 of the Supplementary Conditions of Offer (Form C7551).
+Note: Each criterion is to be rated using a numeric rating system (1 to 10) in accordance with Clause 8 of the Supplementary Conditions of Offer (Form C7551).
 All ratings shall be in whole numbers to separate assessments to better relate to the threshold score and to differentiate between similar responses.